Arksine/moonraker/docs/web_api.md

 #### Copy a file or directory
 Copies a file or directory from one location to another.
-A successful copy has the pre-requesites as a move with one exception, a copy may complete if the source file or directory is loaded by the `virtual_sdcard`.
+A successful copy has the prerequisites as a move with one exception, a copy may complete if the source file or directory is loaded by the `virtual_sdcard`.
 As with the move API, the `source` and `dest` should have the root prefixed to the path.